 The French brand Dolin uses upwards of 30 herbs and botanicals, including coriander, hyssop, rhubarb, and a number found in the alpine grasses above Chambéry to make this Rouge vermouth.
 It’s floral, but not overly sweet, so it won’t turn your cocktails into cloying calamities.
 Though Dolin Rouge is on the lighter side, it still offers robust notes of tree fruit and soft touches of honey and sherry, which go well with nearly any cocktail you might want to mix up.

 Region: Italy | ABV: 16% | Tasting Notes: Cocoa, citrus, rhubarb, ginger

 While most drinkers don’t think to sip vermouth on the regular, it’s an experience worth giving a spin.
 Cocchi Vermouth di Torino is the place to start.
 The current recipe, which has been on shelves for nearly a decade, is based on Giulio Cocchi’s original formula from the late 19th century.
 The depth is evident from the second it touches the lips.
 The textured herbal bitterness gently pulses against a rich sweetness hued with cocoa, cherry, vanilla, and candied fruit.
 It’s a lovely glass neat, but it's dynamite with a bit of ice and lemon zest.

 The Dolin Vermouth Rouge (view at Drizly) is our preference when it comes to sheer versatility; its light and floral notes marry well with pretty much any cocktail ingredients you already have on hand.
-Additionally, Cinzano Rosso Sweet Vermouth (view at Drizly) is a value option that especially complements gin and whiskey, making it an obvious choice for stocking a home bar.
+Additionally, Cinzano 1757 Rosso Vermouth (view at Drizly) is a great option to use for classic cocktails like a Negroni or an Americano.

 Why Trust The Spruce Eats?